smashtup/rate-limiter/README.md

-# RateLimiter
+# RateLimiter (Java)

-A simple Java library to help provide an interface for rate limiting to your java application.
+A simple and rudimentary Java library to help provide an interface for rate limiting to your java application.
 Interface can be extended with own rate limiting strategies as well as storage for rate limiting state.
 Using the In Memory storage limits this library to a single application server.
 Please look into implementing a store based on a central storage such as Redis for clustered support.